 If conditions allow it, dolphin behaviour is systematically recorded throughout the sighting, at regular intervals.
 Information such as group size and composition, presence of calves, dive times and potential interactions with fisheries are recorded, regardless of whether observations are done from a boat or from land.

 Acoustic monitoring means that we monitor and study the animals by using special equipment – hydrophones (underwater mycrophones) – to detect and record their natural vocalisations.
 This way we can find out many interesting and important things.
 In collaboration with Marine Biology Station in Piran (Slovenia) and Chelonia Ltd (UK) we deployed a device called C-POD (see photo below) in the sea.
 The C-POD enables us to detect dolphin presence even in bad weather, during the night and whenever we are not able to be out in the field.
 This way we are gaining further insights into their patterns of occurrence in our waters, their feeding habits and even interactions with fisheries.
 We can also record dolphin sounds using a portable hydrophone.

 After fieldwork the collected data need to be analysed.
 This is often done after the research season or during winter, although part of the data processing is carried out along the way.

 All the field data need to be sorted and entered into a database.
 We also need to examine and sort hundreds of photographs.
 Time spent at the computer often exceeds the time spent at sea.
 Using statistical methods, modelling and various computer software, we are carrying out several types of scientific analyses in hope to learn new things about our dolphins.

 Some results of scientific research done by Morigenos have been presented in peer-reviewed scientific papers, published in international scientific journals.
 Papers can be found on the page Scientific publications.

-If you would like to join our research and experience the life of dolphin researchers, please visit the page Research Camps.
+If you would like to join our research and experience the life of dolphin researchers, please visit the page Dolphin Research Courses.